How to Spray Tan at Home in Four Easy Steps

 In order to achieve a natural-looking, streak-free spray tan, you’ll want to ensure you prep your skin accordingly.
 The first step in prepping your skin for an airbrushed tan is exfoliation.
 Exfoliating can help slough off dry, dead surface skin cell buildup and leave your skin feeling soft, smooth and ready for an even-looking spray tan.

-You can exfoliate the skin on your body in a number of ways, but our go-to is usually a sugar (or salt!) scrub, or dry brushing.
-Depending on your preference, you can use body scrubs on dry skin before showering or in the shower.
-Dry brushing, on the other hand, requires the use of a natural bristle brush to gently exfoliate the surface of the skin and slough away any dry, dead skin cells.
+You can exfoliate the skin on your body in a number of ways, but our go-to is usually a sugar (or salt) body scrub, or dry brushing.
+While body scrubs are typically used in the shower, dry brushing requires the use of a natural bristle brush to gently exfoliate your complexion while it's dry to slough away any dead skin cells.

 After you’ve exfoliated your skin, you’ll want to hop in the shower for a quick rinse.
 Now is also a good time to shave your legs, as shaving post-spray tan can remove some of the tanning formula and result in a lighter bronze.
-Once you’ve rinsed off, it’s time for hydration!
+Once you’ve rinsed off, it’s time for step two.

 When it comes to applying a self-tanner of any kind, hydration is key.
 We recommend hydrating every inch of your body with a lightweight body lotion, like the L’Oréal-owned Vichy Ideal Body Serum-Milk, then using something a little heavier (like an oil or body butter) on the drier, rougher areas of the body.
 Think: your knees, elbows, knuckles, ankles, etc. That way, when it comes time for application, the spray tan won’t cling to any dry patches on those areas resulting in a streaky, uneven finish.